hashicorp/terraform-website/content/source/docs/enterprise/before-installing/reference-architecture/azure.md

 Terraform Enterprise application.
 This Azure Blob Storage container must be in the same region as the VMs and Azure Database for PostgreSQL instance.

-It is recommended the virtual network containing the Terraform Enterprise servers be configured with a [Virtual Network (VNet) service endpoint](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-service-endpoints-overview) for Azure Storage.
+We recommend that the virtual network containing the Terraform Enterprise servers be configured with a [Virtual Network (VNet) service endpoint](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-service-endpoints-overview) for Azure Storage.
 Vault is used to encrypt all application data stored